HardDie/fsdb/README.md

 	if err != nil {
 		panic(err)
 	}
-	// If you want to delete the fsentry repository you can user Drop() method.
+	// If you want to delete the fsentry repository you can use Drop() method.
 	// db.Drop()
 }
 ```